MagneticPanda/monitor-audio-leakage/README.md

 ## Future enhancements
 - Add an SNS topic to notify when a call has not been recorded
+- An API which queries the DynamoDB table for third party consumption
 ---

 ## How to Deploy